Spagettileg/student-dash/README.md

 #### Wireframes

 3 wireframe mock up’s (mobile, tablet & desktop) were created in Balsamiq.
 My wireframe designs have been appended as both .bmpr and .pdf files on GitHub.
-The mock up design has stayed consistent with the original planning and I sought to avoid an over-engineered design by removing non-value add elements i.e. minimum and maximum exam results, that could be identified in regression analysis.
+The mock up design has stayed consistent with the original planning and I sought to avoid an over-engineered design by removing non-value add elements i.e. average, minimum and maximum exam results, that could be identified in regression analysis.
 A less complicated design supports a good UXD.

 ***